shivaragula/ScholarSync-Analytics/VERCEL_DEPLOYMENT_COMPLETE_GUIDE.md

 ### 1.2 Update Vercel Configuration

-Let me create an optimized `vercel.json` for your project:
+The optimized `vercel.json` is already configured in your project:

 ```json
 {